 Are You at Risk of Getting Cancer from Zantac?

-Zantac can contain high levels of NDMA which consumption of is found to increase the risk of cancer.
-NDMA exposure is suspected to increase the risk of several different cancers, including tongue, esophagus, lung, pancreas, liver, kidney, and bladder cancers.
+Zantac can contain high levels of NDMA, consumption of which is found to increase the risk of cancer.
+NDMA exposure is suspected to increase the risk of several cancers, including tongue, esophagus, lung, pancreas, liver, kidney, and bladder cancers.

 What are Your Chances of Getting Cancer from Zantac?